Amuwo-Odofin

 Amuwo-Odofin is a local government area (LGA) in the Badagry Division, Lagos State, Nigeria.
+It is located within Lagos Metropolis.

 As of July 2025 the Executive Chairman of Amuwo-Odofin Local Government Area is Prince Lanre Sanusi, who assumed office following the July 2025 local government elections.

 Amuwo Odofin LGA is divided into Oriade and Amuwo Local Council Development Area (LCDA) with 7 wards each; Abule-osun, Agboju, Ibeshe, Ijegun, Irede, Kirikir and Kuje wards constitute Oriade LCDA and Ado-soba, Ekoakete, Ifelodun, Ilado Tamaro, Irepodun, Odofin and Orire wards comprising Amuwo LCDA.

 Spread among the 14 wards are 67 communities, 12 of which are Urban, 8 semi-urban and 47 rural.
-Amuwo Odofin LGA has a population density of approximately 300,000 people per square kilometer.
+Amuwo Odofin LGA has a population density of approximately 300,000 people per square kilometre.

 The LGA, with a population of over 1,500,000 according to the 2006 Census shares its boundaries with Ajeromi and Ifelodun LCDA in the East, Oriade LCDA in the West, the Badagry Creek to the South and Isolo/Igando LCDA to the North.